haqianchanchu/PSCBO/README.md

 # blockchain oracle

 ## Intro
-This program is a proof-of-concept for a secure decentralized voting PSCBO (our proposal in the directory "SecureVote") and an insecure one (in the directory "Vote").
+This program is a proof-of-concept for a secure decentralized voting PSCBO (our proposal in the directory "secureVote") and an insecure one (in the directory "vote").
 Significantly, this program is at an infant stage just for experimentation.
 ## Structure
 ### The explanation
 #### Beacon.py